ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 <summary>What is TOR?</summary>
 <br>

 You should by now be familiar with Tor and aware of it's capabilities and limitations.
 Tor(The Onion Router) is free and open-source designed for enabling anonymous communications.
-Little about [perfect anonymity](https://support.torproject.org/faq/#faq_staying-anonymous), in short, it's generally impossible.
+Here you can find a little bit about [perfect anonymity](https://support.torproject.org/faq/#faq_staying-anonymous), in short, it's generally impossible.

 Tor network consists of thousands of relays worldwide concealing user's location and usage.
 Tor attempts to protect the privacy of it's users and enable the ability to communicate freely and confidentially.